5. Where Was President Roosevelt Born?

 Theodore "Teddy" Roosevelt was born into a rich family on October 27, 1858, in Manhattan, New York.
-Despite his suffering from poor health, and especially severe asthma, during his childhood and youth, he was a curious and bright child, and particularly fascinated by zoology.
+Although he suffered from poor health in his youth and childhood (particularly severe asthma), he was a curious and bright child who was fascinated by zoology.
 He was also rigorously engaged in a variety of physical activities, including camping and boxing.
 Because of his health conditions, he was mostly home schooled by tutors and his parents.
 That did not stop him from excelling academically, however.
 In fact, in 1876, Roosevelt entered Harvard College, and went on to graduate with a Bachelor of Arts four years later.
 He then went to Columbia Law School, but soon became disillusioned with studies there, and subsequently entered politics.

 Roosevelt was a politician as much as he was a soldier.
 Though he had already started his political career serving as a member of the New York State Assembly from 1882 to 1884, his keen interest in the military led him to join the fight in the Spanish-American War.
 He became Lieutenant Colonel of the Rough Rider Regiment, and contributed greatly to the final success of the Battle of San Juan Hill in the war.
 Now known as a national war hero, he was elected as Governor of New York in 1898.
 After the first Vice President of President William McKinley died, Roosevelt was chosen to the Vice President.
 Later, with the assassination of President McKinley in 1901, Roosevelt became the 26th President of the United States himself.
 At only 43, he was the youngest man to serve in that position.
 In 1904, he was popularly elected to serve as the US President once again.

 3. What is President Eisenhower Known For Having Contributed?